ardc-fair-checklist/spa/README.dev.md

 2. Reload the VS Code window by running `Developer: Reload Window` from the command palette.

 You can learn more about Take Over mode [here](https://github.com/johnsoncodehk/volar/discussions/471).

+## TODO

+1. ~~add points to questions~~
+1. ~~show points in interface for the time being~~
+1. calculate partial and total progress
+1. ~~write jsonschema for questions~~
+1. add testing as prose
+1. implement testing prose
+1. publish coverage in ci
+1. write foundation for versioning of list of questions
+1. add validation of query parameters
+1. revisit questions content with TomH